herlocksholmes1888/A-Geeks-Burrow-FRONTEND/README.md

 The reason why I'm publishing this despite its rough stages is that I've been working on this project for a semester now.
 I had a few pauses, yes, and a family tragedy to justify it all, but that's still 6 to 7 months of solely talking and thinking about it.
 I wanted to have something to show for these months of work, so I'm leaving the legacy files AND a sneak peak of the final *final* look in here!

 Thank you for sticking around!
+Have a peak of it here: [Pages website](https://herlocksholmes1888.github.io/A-Geeks-Burrow-FRONTEND/)

 ### How can I see what this project looked like on its early stages?
 Clone this repository and let node read through the required packages.
 Then type **node server** on the terminal.
 Word of advice, the old design is NOT good.